osmium8/Littlest-Social-Media-App/README.md

 # Littlest
-A simple social media application built in kotlin using modern android architecture components and MVVM Architecture.
+A minimalistic design social media application built in kotlin using modern android architecture components and MVVM Architecture.

 ## Built With 🛠
 - Architecture : MVVM